When most people talk about kegel exercises, you often hear something like, “You’re just supposed to squeeze!”

 Typically, individuals are told that if they stop their flow of urine midstream, that is how they can find and identify their pelvic floor muscles.
 Don’t do this!
-Stopping your urination mid-stream will only train your bladder to not empty completely.
-This can lead to various urinary and bladder issues such as urinary incontinence.
+Stopping your urination mid-stream will only train your bladder to not empty completely which can lead to various urinary and bladder issues such as urinary incontinence (UI).

 Although it can be difficult to find these muscles, there are ways to safely and accurately identify them.
-If, after trying the below method, you are still concerned that you’re not squeezing the correct muscles, a pelvic floor physical therapist can assist you in identifying your pelvic floor muscles, in addition to addressing any other pelvic floor concerns you may have.
+If, after trying the method explained below, you are still concerned that you’re not squeezing the correct muscles, a pelvic floor physical therapist can assist you in identifying your pelvic floor muscles, in addition to addressing any other pelvic floor concerns you may have.

 Benefits of Pelvic Floor Muscle Training